wendylu/musaic/README.md

 ![Imgur](http://i.imgur.com/mc5BcUm.png)

+See `getSimilarSongs` and `getSimilarity` in song.rb for the similarity scoring algorithm for songs.

-Please email me or comment here for access to this project
+Please email me or comment here for full access to this project